 Some of the best-returning stocks in the benchmark MSCI Emerging Markets Investable Market Index have been companies that operate internet platforms involved in consumer goods, video games and mobile cash transactions.
 Not surprisingly, Chinese companies head the list, particularly those focused on domestic consumption that are less affected by trade issues.

 While Tencent or Alibaba are known quantities in America, there is a second wave of up-and-coming companies in certain fields.
-Examples include Meituan Diaping, China’s largest food and service delivery platform, and Wuxi Apptec, which provides R&D and manufacturing services to global health care companies.
+Examples include Meituan Dianping, China’s largest food and service delivery platform, and WuXi AppTec, which provides R&D and manufacturing services to global health care companies.

-“I’m excited about opportunities in the small- and mid-cap space where there are a number of entrepreneurial companies with large addressable markets in China,” says portfolio manager Chris Thomsen.
+“I’m excited about opportunities in the small- and mid-cap space where there are a number of entrepreneurial companies with large addressable markets in China,” says Chris Thomsen, a portfolio manager with New World Fund®, which invests in emerging markets companies.
 Given China’s large population and an expanding middle class, these companies don’t necessarily need to expand abroad to grow sales and build market value.

 “I find China to be one of the only countries where companies can rapidly scale up to become multi-billion-dollar companies within just a decade,” he adds.
 “As always, the challenge is to find the right ones.”